Gathering detailed insights and metrics for clujo

 In the event a Javascript Date

-object is provided in the patterns array or as a singular pattern, the task graph
+object is provided instead of a cron pattern, the task graph

-will be executed precisely once at the specific date/time specified for that pattern.
+will be executed precisely once at the specific date/time specified.
 Time is in ISO 8601 local time.

 The context object contains the appropriate context for the task.